Strangers honor veteran who died without family in St. Louis

 No relatives or loved ones claimed him, so a new “family” did.
-They laid him to rest with the honor he earned for serving his country.
+They laid him to rest with the honor he earned for serving his country, KTVI reports.

 “We’re honored to show this veteran the respect that he earned,” said USAF Reserve Master Sgt.
 David Rogers, a project manager for BJC Health Care in his civilian job.
 “When people leave the military, the one thing they miss the most is those who served by their side.
 You never leave a comrade behind.
 That’s true even after we’ve hung up our uniforms.”